 The plain white background both in the banner ads and in stores, gives the customer a lot of space, but to choose from only one product:

-The road to advertising mastery is one that teaches you a lot, and most lessons you get to know from alignment of your product, your branding and advertising strategies.
+The road to advertising mastery is one that teaches you a lot, and most lessons you get to know from the alignment of your product, your branding, and advertising strategies.

 It goes rounds and rounds until it reaches the point where all your messages are conveyed around the one thing that defines your brand.